If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Thursday 1 October 1987 : Kotschach, Austria] I turned off the main road I was following near the town of Hermagor and headed south into the mountains.
 Just outside the village of Moderndorf I stopped at a nature trail called Garnitzenklamm.
 It is a spectacular mountain walk of some six kilometres up a deep river gorge, with the path repeatedly crossing the river on wooden bridges.
 The water cascades down the gorge at high speed and is crystal clear - you can see right to the bottom of the river bed.
 There are a number of spectacular waterfalls and the scenery is incredible.
 It's quite a slog all the way to the top and back down again, but worth every second.
 I spent that night camped on a grassy lay-bye on the Karnische Dolomitenstrasse, a steep mountain pass that leads to Italy.

 [Friday 2 October : Falzarego Pass, Italy] I continued driving westwards on the very scenic and winding Karnische Dolomitenstrasse to Panzendorf, where I turned onto the road to Italy.
 This became a high mountain pass in icy weather, totally deserted - I did not see another car for ages.
-The Austrian border post was about ten kilometres from the Italian one so I wasn't quite sure where the actual border was.
-I got to the Italian town of Dobbiaco Toblach, bought some coupons for petrol (only available to tourists in Italy, and cheaper than buying petrol in cash at a filling station) and drove part-way up the steep Falzarego Pass, where I found a scenic lay-bye to spend the night.
+The Austrian and Italian border posts were about ten kilometres apart so for quite a while I wasn't sure what country I was in (if any), or where the actual border was.
+I reached the Italian town of Dobbiaco Toblach, bought some coupons for petrol (only available to tourists in Italy, and cheaper than buying petrol in cash at a filling station) and drove part-way up the steep Falzarego Pass, where I found a scenic lay-bye to spend the night.
 The views of the Alps were amazing, but it was icy cold.

 Constitutional monarchy (principality)